YunyiShen/YunyiShen.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student in the EECS department at [MIT](https://web.mit.edu/) affiliated with LIDS officially start in June 2022.
+I am a PhD student in the EECS department at [MIT](https://web.mit.edu/) affiliated with LIDS.
 I earned my MSc degrees in Statistics and Wildlife Ecology at the [University of Wisconsin-Madison](https://www.wisc.edu/) in 2021.
 I did my undergraduate degree in Physical Biology at [Peking University](http://english.pku.edu.cn).

 I am generally interested in statistics of biology, ecology and astronomy.
 For me as a statistician, I study variable and graphical selection, Bayesian nonparametrics, exchangability and scalable Bayesian computing.
 For me as an ecologist, I study community ecology.
-I am also interested in time series analysis in astronomy and worked on photometrical data analysis (stellar flare detection in particular).
+I am also interested in (and worked on) time series data collected by space telescopes (e.g. TESS, HST).

 Several recent statistics projects are: